MichelML/bbpr/README.md

 That's it, may you and your teammates enjoy the _bbpr_ way of doing BitBucket pull requests!

-<h1 id="contribute">Contribute</h1>
+<h1 id="contribute">How to contribute</h1>

-Please do not hesitate to make any change at any time to _bbpr_ by submitting a pull request.
+Please do not hesitate to make any change at any time to _bbpr_ by submitting a pull request, an issue, or any suggestion for improvements you might have.

   <h2 id="contribute-roadmap">Roadmap</h2>

-  _Coming in the next few days_
+  - eliminate the need to provide organization name and username - DONE
+  - allow configuration file to be set from a remote or local file - DONE
+  - better error messages on failed pull request - DONE
+  - allow git repositories to be handled - DONE
+  - rethink demo link options
+  - improved readme with more information, code examples, and cross-platform compatibility
+  - allow users to have local bbpr.config.js file for their repositories
+  - reduce shelljs and bash dependency for before module install and after module install
+  - unit tests everything
+  - allow teams to make PR updates through bbpr
+  - check if destination branch exists remotely before making pull request

 <h1 id="maintainer">Maintainer</h1>